-Montenegro: Taxes on oil exploration 59 percent20.
-February 2014. / SEE Energy News
+Montenegro: Taxes on oil exploration 59 percent, SEE Energy News

 Government approved the Proposal Law on Tax on Hydrocarbons, which stipulates that the tax rate on income from operations up stream is 59 percent.
 Taxpayer of hydrocarbons is a company or a foreign company that carries upstream operations under the concession contract for the production of hydrocarbons

 The government submitted proposed legislation to the Assembly with a view to its adoption by summary procedure.

 A spokesman for the Ministry of Finance, Maria Radenovic, said that the draft law introduces a new tax levy and creates a tax policy of profit from carrying operations related to the upstream industries, and that includes the extraction of hydrocarbons from reservoirs, the construction and use of plant and ancillary equipment for the production, supplies of hydrocarbons, oil and gas, and more.